hgschmie/pg-embedded/src/site/markdown/using_embedded_postgres.md

 * `setPort` changes the port allocation mechanism.
 By default, `pg-embedded` will choose a random, unallocated TCP port and start the server on that port.
 Calling the `setPort` method will use the specific TCP port.
 Please note that, if the port is not available, starting the server will fail.
 * `setServerStartupWait` sets the timeout to wait for the PostgreSQL server to start.
 The default is 10 seconds.
 * `setRemoveDataOnShutdown` controls whether pg-embedded cleans up its data directory.
 Sometimes it is desirable to reuse or inspect the state of the postgres data directories after the `EmbeddedPostgres` code has finished.
 Calling this method with `false` will preserve the data directory.
 * `setDataDirectory` controls the base path where data directories are created.
-Within this folder, each database instance will create its own data directory prefixed with `epd-`.
+Within this folder, each database instance will create its own data directory prefixed with `data-`.
 These folders are deleted when `EmbeddedPostgres` is shut down unless the `setRemoveDataOnShutdown` option has been set to false.
 * `setInstallationBaseDirectory` controls where the binary Postgres distributions are unpacked.
-Installations are prefixed with `PG-`.
+Installations are prefixed with `bin-`.
 Postgres installation are only unpacked once.

 Advanced uses including using a locally installed Postgres are documented on the [Advanced Usage](advanced_usage.html) page.